 July 2, 1939: The MGM Publicity Department was beginning to heavily promote the upcoming release of The Wizard of Oz.

 Above is an article that was allegedly written by producer Mervyn LeRoy.
-It’s difficult to know whether these articles were written by the subjects or the publicity departments.
+It’s difficult to know whether these articles were written by those they’re attributed to or in reality, the publicity departments.
 The studios were quite adept at creating all kinds of colorful stories.

 July 2, 1940: Andy Hardy Meets Debutante was still in theaters.
 This was Judy’s second of three appearances in the series.